Including massive neutrinos in thermal Sunyaev Zeldovich power spectrum and cluster counts analyses

 In $\Lambda$CDM with $\Sigma m_\nu = 0.06$ eV, we obtain the constraint $w = -1.22_{-0.08}^{+0.10}\,\,(68\%\,\mathrm{CL})$ from the analysis of the Planck $y$-map power spectrum.
 We note that the mean value depends on our choices of X-ray mass bias and Hubble constant.
 For instance, a smaller bias $B$, or a smaller $H_0$, would drive $w$ towards less-negative values.
 The same method can be applied to find a constraint on the total neutrino mass.
 In $\nu\Lambda$CDM ($w=-1$) with the same settings we find $ \Sigma m_\nu < 0.17\,\mathrm{eV}\,\,(95\%\,\mathrm{CL}), $ almost the same as with full CMB information.
 However, in $\nu w$CDM we note that this method does not allow for a constraint on either of these parameters because of the degeneracy between $w$ and $\Sigma m_\nu$: the effects of a more-negative $w$ can be compensated by more-massive neutrinos.

-Due to this degeneracy, when we do the same analyses as in the previous section (combining Planck SZ cluster counts or Planck $y$-map power spectrum with Planck 2015 primary CMB, BAO data and with the Gaussian prior on the X-ray mass bias around $B_\mathrm{HSE}$) in $\nu w$CDM, the 2-$\sigma$ limit on the total neutrino mass becomes significantly weaker than in $\nu\Lambda$CDM (see Section~\ref{ss:szcmbbao}).
+\paragraph*{Planck SZ plus CMB and BAO.} Due to an additional degeneracy between $w$ and $\Sigma m_\nu$, when we do the same analyses as in the previous section (combining Planck SZ cluster counts or Planck $y$-map power spectrum with Planck 2015 primary CMB, BAO data and with the Gaussian prior on the X-ray mass bias around $B_\mathrm{HSE}$) in $\nu w$CDM, the 2-$\sigma$ limit on the total neutrino mass becomes significantly weaker than in $\nu\Lambda$CDM (see Section~\ref{ss:szcmbbao}).
 More precisely, with Planck $y$-map power spectrum we obtain

 and with Planck SZ cluster counts we obtain